“Could you not watch with Me one hour?” – Jesus

 We are called to conversion: not tomorrow, but today, at this very moment… Faith makes the human being unshakeable.

-When the first wave the 2020 global Covid-19 pandemic hit and public participation in the Mass was temporarily suspended, many churches and numerous adoration chapels were closed.
-Since then, as of the writing of this page in September, many have not yet resumed their regular schedules.
+When the “first wave” of the coronavirus hit and public participation in the Mass was temporarily suspended in some places in 2020, many churches and numerous adoration chapels were closed.
+Since then, as of the writing of this page, many have not yet resumed their regular schedules.

 Eucharistic Adoration has also therefore reached a low, despite some adorers doing more online adoration.
 Many have not yet returned to Mass.
 Many are not receiving Holy Communion.
 In the Most Holy Eucharist, Our Lord is left alone once again in Gethsemane.
 Yet Jesus waits patiently and continues to thirst for us.